I’ve got 11 evil leadership techniques lined up.

 From the outside, I seem like a nice person.

 But on the inside, it’s pitch black.

-I use every little psychological trick in my arsenal to get the job done.
-Alas, I owe all of my leadership success to my evil alter ego.
+I use every little psychological trick to get the job done.
+Alas, I owe all my leadership success to my evil alter ego.

 So, why not share some of these evil leadership techniques with you?

 - 1. The Push-Up Effect